spicetify/docs/docs/development/api-wrapper/properties/queue.md

 :::

-The `Queue` object contains list of queuing tracks, history of played tracks and current track metadata.
+The `Queue` object contains a list of queuing tracks, history of played tracks, and current track metadata.

 ```ts
 Spicetify.Queue